GP Wu

 GP Wu (short for Gladiator Posse) was an American hip hop group consisting of four members, Pop Da Brown Hornet, Down Low Recka, Rubbabandz and June Luva.
-The group formed in 1993 and were one of the many affiliates of The Wu-Tang Clan.
+The group formed in 1986 and were one of the many affiliates of the Wu-Tang Clan.

-All four members appeared on fellow Wu-Tang affiliate Shyheim's first two albums 1994's AKA the Rugged Child and 1996's The Lost Generation, with their first official appearance as a group being on the track entitled "5 Elements" from the latter.
-The group released their first and only album Don't Go Against the Grain in 1998 through MCA Records.
-The album met with little success and only reached No. 44 on the Billboard Top R&B/Hip-Hop Albums.
-Following the album, the group went their separate ways, with Pop da Brown Hornet being the only one to release a solo album, 2000's The Undaground Emperor.
+All four members appeared on fellow Wu-Tang affiliate Shyheim's first two albums, 1994's AKA the Rugged Child and 1996's The Lost Generation, with their first official appearance as a group being on the track entitled "5 Elements" from the latter.
+The group released their first and only album Don't Go Against the Grain in 1997 through MCA Records.
+The album was met with little success and only reached No. 44 on the Billboard Top R&B/Hip-Hop Albums.
+Following the album, the group went their separate ways, with Pop Da Brown Hornet being the only one to release a solo album, 2000's The Undaground Emperor.